Serg-Mir/content-assistant/README.md

   ```bash
   docker-compose up
   ```
+    > **ℹ️ Info:**
+  > Nginx acts as a reverse proxy to handle requests between multiple app replicas, ensuring efficient load balancing.
+  >
+  > Once the application is running, the API will be accessible locally at [http://127.0.0.1:80](http://127.0.0.1:80).
+  >
+  > The interactive FastAPI documentation (Swagger UI) will be available at [http://127.0.0.1/docs#/](http://127.0.0.1/docs#/).
 ### Flow
 A typical Docker Compose workflow for this project includes the following containers:
 - **content_assistant_db**: PostgreSQL database initialized with credentials defined in the `.env` file.